Nissonite

-Nissonite is a very rare copper phosphate mineral with formula: Cu2Mg2(PO4)2(OH)2·5H2O.
+Nissonite is a very rare copper phosphate mineral with the formula: Cu2Mg2(PO4)2(OH)2·5H2O.
 It crystallizes in the monoclinic crystal system typically as crusts, tabular crystals, and diamond-shaped crystals.
 The color is blue-green.
 It has a light green streak, a Mohs hardness of 2.5 and a specific gravity of 2.73.
 Cleavage is {100} distinct.

 Nissonite was discovered in 1966 and was named after William H. Nisson (1912–1965).
 It is from Llanada copper mine, near Llanada, San Benito Co., California.